Buying a house in The Netherlands?

 • Confirmation of the tax department’s granting of the 30% ruling (if applicable).

-In the Netherlands it is not allowed to transfer the ownership of a house in the Netherlands without engaging a civil-law notary.
+You may not transfer the ownership of a house in the Netherlands without engaging a civil-law notary.
 The civil-law notary is impartial.
-More about his role you can find at http://www.knb.nl/english
+For more information about this role, see: http://www.knb.nl/english

 What we take care of:

-– We have agreements with interpreters who are familiar with the methods used by the civil-law notary for the transfer of title of real estate
+– We have agreements with interpreters who are familiar with the methods used by the civil-law notary for the transfer of title of real estate.

 – We check the statement of completion of the notary on behalf of our clients.